 At times, people will need to leave earlier than planned.
-If Allow Checkout is enabled in your Check-in Configuration, you can indicate that someone has left the room.
-The person will still appear in the Roster as Checked-out and the check-in is not removed from their record.
+If Enable Check-out in Manager is enabled in your Check-in Configuration, you can indicate that someone has left the room.
+The person will still appear in the Roster as (Checked-out) and the check-in is not removed from their record.
 For more details, see the Manual Checkout section.

 To check someone out, you'll navigate to the 'Present' tab along the top of the roster.
 Only people who are Present can be checked out.
-If Presence is not enabled then a checked in person is automatically considered as being present.
+If Presence is not enabled, then a checked in person is automatically considered as being present.

 If enabled in the block's settings, you can also re-mark someone as Present from the 'Checked Out' tab if they have been checked out.
-Maybe they left the room but decided to come back, or maybe they were checked out on accident.
+Maybe they left the room but decided to come back, or maybe they were checked out by accident.